onvif/media-signing-framework/lib/plugins/README.md

 *Copyright (c) 2024 ONVIF.
 All rights reserved.*

-# ONVIF Signed Media Framework plugins
+# ONVIF Media Signing Framework plugins
 Signing using a private key is usually done in a secure part of a device.
 This usually requires device specific operations which cannot be generalized to an open source project.
 Therefore, the framework supports signing through a concept of plugins.

-The ONVIF Signed Media Framework comes with implementations of two plugins;
+The ONVIF Media Signing Framework comes with implementations of two plugins;
 [unthreaded-signing/plugin.c](./unthreaded-signing/plugin.c) and
 [threaded-signing/plugin.c](./threaded-signing/plugin.c).
 Both of them use OpenSSL APIs to generate signatures.